 Galactic Cosmic Radiation

 Galactic cosmic radiation, GCR, refers to sources of radiation in the form of high-energy particles originating outside the solar system.
-GCR are high-energy nuclei from which all of the surrounding electrons have been stripped away during their high-speed passage through the galaxy.
-The GCR incident on the upper atmosphere consist of a nucleonic component, which aggregate accounts for 98% of the total (2% are electrons).
-The nucleonic component then consist of a mixture of high-energy protons (~86%), alpha particles (~12%), and a trace of heavier nuclei (~1%).
-GCR are trapped by the galactic magnetic field, therefore they have probably been accelerated within the last few million years, and have traveled many times across the galaxy.
-Their acceleration mechanism is uncertain, but one of possible mechanisms is that the particle are accelerated by shock waves expanding from supernovas.
-The energy of these particles range between 108 eV and 1020 eV.
+GCR are high-energy nuclei from which all surrounding electrons have been stripped away during their high-speed passage through the galaxy.
+The GCR incident in the upper atmosphere consists of a nucleonic component, which aggregate accounts for 98% of the total (2% are electrons).
+The nucleonic component then consists of a mixture of high-energy protons (~86%), alpha particles (~12%), and a trace of heavier nuclei (~1%).
+GCR is trapped by the galactic magnetic field.
+Therefore they have probably been accelerated within the last few million years and have traveled many times across the galaxy.
+Their acceleration mechanism is uncertain, but one possible mechanism is that the particle is accelerated by shock waves expanding from supernovas.
+The energy of these particles ranges between 108 eV and 1020 eV.
 A very small fraction are stable particles of antimatter, such as positrons or antiprotons.

 Solar Cosmic Radiation – Solar Particle Event

 Solar cosmic radiation refers to sources of radiation in the form of high-energy particles (predominantly protons) emitted by the Sun, primarily in solar particle events (SPEs).
-The solar radiation incident on the upper atmosphere consist mostly of protons (99%), with energies generally below 100 MeV.
+The solar radiation incident in the upper atmosphere consists mostly of protons (99%), with energies below 100 MeV.
 Solar particle events, for example, occur when protons emitted by the Sun become accelerated either close to the Sun during a flare or in interplanetary space by coronal mass ejection shocks.
-Note that, the Sun has an 11-year cycle, which culminates in a dramatic increase in the number and intensity of solar flares, especially during periods when there are numerous sunspots.
+Note that the Sun has an 11-year cycle, which culminates in a dramatic increase in the number and intensity of solar flares, especially during periods when there are numerous sunspots.

-Solar radiation is a significant radiation hazard to spacecraft and astronauts, also produces significant dose rates at high altitudes, but only the most energetic radiation contribute to doses at ground level.
-Note that, anyone who had been on the Moon’s surface during a particularly violent solar eruption in 2005 would have received a lethal dose.
+Solar radiation is a significant radiation hazard to spacecraft and astronauts.
+Also, it produces significant dose rates at high altitudes, but only the most energetic radiation contributes to doses at ground level.
+Note that anyone who had been on the Moon’s surface during a particularly violent solar eruption in 2005 would have received a lethal dose.

 Radiation from Earth’s Radiation Belts – Van Allen belts